msridhar/NullAway-wiki/Configuration.md

   - `-XepOpt:NullAway:HandleTestAssertionLibraries=...`

 By default, NullAway does not handle assertions from test libraries.
-If set to `true`, NullAway will handle assertions from test libraries, like `assertThat(...).isNotNull()`, and use that to reason about the possibility of null dereferences in the code that follow these assertions.
+If set to `true`, NullAway will handle assertions from test libraries, like `assertThat(...).isNotNull()`, and use that to reason about the possibility of null dereferences in the code that follows these assertions.

 ### Restricted Regexp Package Patterns